The Impact of COVID-19 on the U.S. Child Care Market: Evidence from Stay-at-Home Orders

 35 Pages Posted: 14 May 2020 Last revised: 24 Jul 2020

 Date Written: May 13, 2020

-Stay-at-home orders (SAHOs) have been implemented in most U.S. states to mitigate the spread of COVID-19.
-This paper quantifies the short-run impact of these containment policies on the supply of and demand for child care.
-The child care market may be particularly vulnerable to a SAHO-type policy shock, given that many providers are liquidity-constrained.
-Using plausibly exogenous variation from the staggered adoption of SAHOs across states, we find that online job postings for early care and education teachers declined by 13% after enactment.
+Stay-at-home orders (SAHOs) were implemented in most U.S. states to mitigate the spread of COVID-19.
+This paper quantifies the impact of these containment policies on a measure of the supply of child care.
+The supply of such services may be particularly vulnerable to a SAHO-type policy shock, given that many providers are liquidity-constrained.
+Using plausibly exogenous variation from the staggered adoption of SAHOs across states, we find that online job postings for early care and education teachers declined by 16% after enactment.
 This effect is driven exclusively by private-sector services.
 Indeed, hiring by public programs like Head Start and pre-kindergarten has not been influenced by SAHOs.
-In addition, we find little evidence that child care search behavior among households has been altered.
+We also find that ECE job postings increased dramatically after SAHOs were lifted, although the number of such postings remains 4% lower than that during the pre-pandemic period.
+There is little evidence that child care search behavior among households was altered by SAHOs.
 Because forced supply-side changes appear to be at play, our results suggest that households may not be well-equipped to insure against the rapid transition to the production of child care.
 We discuss the implications of these results for child development and parental employment decisions.

 Keywords: Child care, Coronavirus, COVID-19, Early Care and Education, Stay-at-Home Orders